DNakevski/SnowPlowDemo/README.md

 _Simple Reactjs/.net Core shopping app that demonstrates usage of snowplow service to track events within the application_.

 My initial idea was to make very simple Reactjs application that will use the snowplow javascript tracker in order to encapsulate the basic concepts and principles about event tracking using the [snowplow micro](https://github.com/snowplow-incubator/snowplow-micro/).
 However, while setting it up I encountered some issues and I was just not able to get it working with snowplow micro.
 I spent some time checking [these examples](https://github.com/snowplow-incubator/snowplow-micro-examples) but no luck.
 After some time I decided to just implement simple backend on the react app.
-I thought about going with Node.js, but because it's been a while since I did something in Node.js/Typescript and I am probably bit rusty on that terrain I decided to go with C# and use the [C# snowplow tracker](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/net-tracker/) for the sake of time and convenience :).
+I decided to go with C# and use the [C# snowplow tracker](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/net-tracker/) for the sake of time and convenience :).

 ## Snowplow micro setup